Ctrl-F to search within page

 1958 - The Sun Gold Community Site Planning and House Designs, University Hills, Riverside, CA. Unbuilt.
 There is an area called University Hills built in the early 1960's.
 There is also an area called Sun Gold Terrace.
 Neither is indicated as a Jones/Emmons development.
 In the "City of Riverside, Modernism Context Statement" there are only two buildings designed by Jones/Emmons, both are buildings on the University of California, Riverside Campus.
 Sun Gold Incorporated was also the developer behind the Capehart houses at McClellan AFB one year earlier.
 Needs verification.

 1959 - The Ben Adler House, 1012 Wallace Ridge, Beverly Hills CA. Sold to the Richard Shephard Trust.
 Sold in 2004 to actors Courteney Cox and David Arquette, former owners of a John Lautner house in Malibu.
-Renovated by architect Cory Buckner.
+Renovated in 2004 by architect Cory Buckner.
 Sold in 2014 to I Like Big Butts LLC.

 1959 - The Edwin W. Amyes House, 1103 Bel Air Place, Los Angeles CA. Designed with Emmons.
 Built by Gallman and Mitchell.
 Likely was destroyed and merged with an adjacent property.
 Needs verification.

 1959 - The Ernani Bernardi Development Houses, Parthenia, Marklein, Chase, and Orion Streets, Van Nuys CA. 26 lots, unbuilt.

 1959 - The Ernani Bernardi House plan built for the Palmeters, 3418 Vista Haven Road, Sherman Oaks CA. The Palmeters lived in the home until at least 1970.
 Sold to Shin and Nanayo Kunosina.